ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   LSTM state, you're asking a lot.
 You could increase the number of LSTM units, but that is going to be inefficient.
 I assume that for early steps you can't really use all that state.
+    * Note why increasing LSTM units is inefficient.
+Because as you increase LSTM units, you increase number of weights *quadratically*.
+That's because LSTM from a prior timestate effects LSTM of next timestate.
     * So they use attention.
 I have to read more about this elsewhere.
 Basically, the LSTM state says how much to look at prior encoder outputs.